godot-dimensions/g4mf/specification/parts/mesh/topology.md

 This property allows preserving geometric information about polytopes and the connections between their parts.
 This is useful for DCC applications, and allows them to use G4MF as a save format.
 For example, Blender stores how faces connect to edges, therefore also storing how the faces connect to each other, preserving the topology of the mesh.
 Such information is useful for high-level operations like subdivision, smoothing, defining seams, and other operations that require knowledge of how the mesh topology is structured.

 This property is not needed to render a cellular mesh if the `"simplexes"` property of the mesh surface is defined, since the `"simplexes"` property contains ready-to-use simplex cells.
-If the `"simplexes"` property is not present, the simplex cells can be computed from the topology's geometry data, however this may be computationally expensive, especially for higher dimensions.
+If the `"simplexes"` property is not present, the simplex cells can be computed from the geometry data, however this may be computationally expensive, especially for higher dimensions.
 When exporting a model to a final destination such as a game engine or other runtime, it is recommended to define the `"simplexes"` property, and the `"geometry"` property may be omitted to reduce file size.

 Since the geometry accessor 0 refers to edges, the `"edges"` property MUST be defined and set to a valid value if the `"geometry"` property is defined and non-empty.
 If `"edges"` is not defined, and edges are calculated from the simplex cells, this calculated data CANNOT be used as the edges referenced by the `"geometry"` property, only explicitly defined edges can be used.

-### Normals

-The `"normals"` property is an integer that references an accessor containing the per-boundary-vertex-instance normals for this surface's topology geometry.
-If not defined and the `"geometry"` property is defined, the geometry has flat normals.

-For 3D meshes, this refers to vertex instances on 2D faces defined in the `"geometry"` property.
-For 4D meshes, this refers to vertex instances on 3D cells defined in the `"geometry"` property.
-For 5D meshes, this refers to vertex instances on 4D cells defined in the `"geometry"` property.
-See [Topology Vertex Instances](#topology-vertex-instances) for more details.
-Also, see [Orientation of Geometry Items](#orientation-of-geometry-items) for information about calculating normals of boundary geometry items for use cases like determining if a cell is facing towards or away from a camera.

-This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST be of a floating-point component type, and MUST have the `"vectorSize"` property set to the same value as the `"vectorSize"` of the vertices accessor.
-The amount of vectors in the accessor MUST be equal to the amount of vertex instances in the corresponding geometry items.

 ### Seams

-The `"seams"` property is an integer that references an accessor containing the list of which boundary geometry items are marked as seams.
+The `"seams"` property is an integer that references an accessor containing the list of which border geometry items are marked as seams.
 If not defined, the surface does not have seams.

 Seams refer to the boundaries of boundary geometry items; this is the dimension of the mesh minus 2.
 For 3D meshes, seams refer to 1D edges defined in the mesh surface `"edges"`, which bound 2D faces, since 2D faces form the boundary of 3D meshes.
-For 4D meshes, seams refer to 2D faces defined in the `"geometry"` property, which bound 3D cells, since 3D cells form the boundary of 4D meshes.
-For 5D meshes, seams refer to 3D cells defined in the `"geometry"` property, which bound 4D cells, since 4D cells form the boundary of 5D meshes, and so on for higher dimensions.
+For 4D meshes, seams refer to 2D faces defined in the `"geometry"` property at index 0, which bound 3D cells at index 1, since 3D cells form the boundary of 4D meshes.
+For 5D meshes, seams refer to 3D cells defined in the `"geometry"` property at index 1, which bound 4D cells at index 2, since 4D cells form the boundary of 5D meshes, and so on for higher dimensions.
 2D meshes are an exception, they use 2D faces like 3D meshes, and so their seams refer to 1D edges like 3D meshes.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST be of an unsigned integer component type, and MUST have the `"vectorSize"` property undefined or set to its default value of 1.
-Each primitive number component in the accessor is an index of an item in either the `"edges"` accessor or one of the accessors in `"geometry"`, and MUST NOT exceed the amount of boundary geometry items in the referenced accessor.
+Each primitive number component in the accessor is an index of an item in either the `"edges"` accessor or one of the accessors in `"geometry"`, and MUST NOT exceed the amount of border geometry items in the referenced accessor.
 For example, for 3D meshes, the maximum value in the seams accessor MUST NOT exceed the amount of edges in the `"edges"` accessor.
 For 4D meshes, the maximum value in the seams accessor MUST NOT exceed the amount of faces in the first geometry accessor, and so on.
 The seams accessor MUST NOT contain duplicate values, and MUST be sorted in strictly ascending order.

-### Texture Map

-The `"textureMap"` property is an integer index that references an accessor containing the per-vertex-instance texture map data for the toplogy vertex instances.
-If not defined, the topology does not have per-vertex-instance texture mapping.

-A texture map, also known as a UV map, UVW map, or texture coordinate map, is a mapping from the indices of the vertex instances to the texture space coordinates.
-This property is similar to the `"textureMap"` property in the mesh surface, but instead of mapping the mesh surface's vertex instances, it maps the topology vertex instances.
-See [Topology Vertex Instances](#topology-vertex-instances) for more information on how topology vertex instances are defined.
-See [G4MF Mesh Texture Map](mesh.md#texture-map) for more information on how texture maps are defined.

-This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST have a floating-point component type, and values are usually on a range of 0.0 to 1.0.
-The accessor MUST have its `"vectorSize"` property set to the dimension of the texture space.
-The amount of vector elements in the accessor MUST match or exceed the amount of topology vertex instances.

-## Topology Vertex Instances

-In addition to each mesh surface having vertex instances defined by the `"simplexes"` or `"edges"` properties, the `"topology"` property contains its own set of vertex instances defined by boundary geometry items.
-Topology vertex instances may be used to define normal vectors, and may be used by materials to define per-vertex-instance data, such as colors or texture coordinates, for a mesh surface's topology.

-Topology vertex instances are defined as the following:

-- For 3D meshes, the topology vertex instances are those used by 2D faces defined in the `"geometry"` property.
-- For 4D meshes, the topology vertex instances are those used by 3D cells defined in the `"geometry"` property.
-- For 5D meshes, the topology vertex instances are those used by 4D cells defined in the `"geometry"` property.
-- This pattern continues for higher dimensions.
-2D meshes are an exception, they use 2D faces like 3D meshes.
-- Extensions may define other ways to determine the topology vertex instances for a mesh surface's topology.

-This defines the source of the vertices, but the order still needs to be specified.
-To find the vertex instances, iterate over each N-dimensional boundary geometry item, then iterate over its (N-1)-dimensional elements, recursively and in-order, until reaching the vertex instances.
-Append these to a unique array, skipping duplicates, again preserving order.
-The resulting array is the cell's topology vertex instances.

 ## Orientation of Geometry Items